vertex-lab/crawler/README.md

 - `/pkg/store/mock/`: Implementation in-memory, for tests.

 `/pkg/database/`: contains two implementations of the `Database` interface, which deals with saving and fetching nodes and edges from a persistent database.
-- `/pkg/database/redisdb/`: Implementation using redis, for production use (WIP).
+- `/pkg/database/redisdb/`: Implementation using redis, for production use.
 - `/pkg/database/mock/`: Implementation in-memory, for tests.

-`/pkg/walks/`: responsible for all the logic around the random walks, including generating new random walks and updating existing ones.
+`/pkg/walks/`: responsible for all the logic around the random walks, including generating, removing and updating.

 `/pkg/pagerank/`: contains the definitions of all algorithms that use random walks, such as pagerank and personalized pagerank.

-`/tests/stochastic/`: contains stochastic tests that ensure that the walk logic and the algorithms (pagerank, personalized pagerank) work together as expected.
+`/tests/algos/`: contains stochastic tests that ensure that the walk logic and the algorithms (pagerank, personalized pagerank) work together as expected.